-On behalf of our nearly 550,000 residents, the Union County Board of Chosen Freeholders welcomes you to our home.
+The Union County Board of Chosen Freeholders invites you to explore the rich history of our county.
 In this densely populated region, it can be challenging, to "see" our history, but it is here.
-This guide will help you find it, and enjoy it.
+Let this guide help you find it and enjoy it.